 Shortcut To Great Info On This Page

-This cake is the traditional dessert for Christmas dinner.
-The main menu of a traditional Caribbean Christmas dinner includes baked poultry, roast beef ham, boiled and steamed root vegetables, rice with peas, seasoned rice or rice pilaf, with sorrel, rum punch, or mauby as the beverage.
+This cake is the dessert that is traditionally served after the Christmas meal.
+The main courses of a traditional Christmas dinner in the Caribbean are baked poultry, roast beef ham, boiled and steamed root vegetables, rice with peas, seasoned rice, or rice pilaf, and the beverages served are sorrel, rum punch, or mauby.

 Caroling has also been a tradition for a long time, although the number of people who do it nowadays has been decreasing.
-Small groups from churches or schools will drive from house to house to sing carols in neighborhoods primarily in rural areas where houses are not always found in close proximity to one another.
+Small groups from churches or schools will drive from house to house to sing Christmas carols in neighborhoods, primarily in rural areas where houses are not always found in close proximity to one another.
 Additionally, these groups will sing Christmas carols while walking through neighborhoods and singing Christmas carols.

-As Christmas takes place in the Caribbean during the height of the high winter tourist season in the Caribbean, Christmas is also an opportunity for a large number of schoolchildren to put on performances for tourists.
-A great number of hotels make use of the fact that most schools and churches will have singing and dramatic groups that perform the Christmas story and sing carols and Christmas songs.
-During the holiday season, these groups are frequently asked to provide entertainment for guests at hotels and guesthouses during Christmas.
+As Christmas takes place in the Caribbean during the height of the high winter tourist season, the holiday also serves as an opportunity for a large number of schoolchildren to put on performances for tourists.
+A great number of hotels make use of the fact that the vast majority of schools and churches will have singing and dramatic groups that will perform the Christmas story as well as sing carols and Christmas songs.
+During the holiday season, these groups are frequently asked to provide entertainment for guests at hotels and guesthouses in the area.